shankarsabapathy29/william-sonoma/README.md

 1) React
 2) Jest for Unit testing
-3) Slick Carousel - Carousel (Initially planned to use Bootstrap, which does not so many features)
+3) Slick Carousel - Carousel (Initially planned to use Bootstrap, which does not has many features)
 4) Modal - Bootstrap

 ## Build Process